mpogue2/SquareDesk/SquareDesk-DEV/test123/README.txt

 // FUTURE: singing: auto turn on lyrics during PLAYBACK ONLY (like SqView)
 // FUTURE: preview mode (plays first few sec of any song you click on, without loading it)
 // FUTURE: audio level indicator (helps debug output problems)
-// FUTURE: save pitch/tempo/etc in a database with one entry for each song basename
-//   Also a Don Beck request.
 // FUTURE: singing call should tell me OPENER/BREAK/CLOSER/1/2/3/4 (auto switches to this mode for singing calls)
 //   Can make this approximate, just by song length (divided by 7 or so, like SqView does...)
 //   Also Don Beck request.